idosch/idosch.github.io/source/_posts/2014-04-21-microcorruption-ctf-part-ii.markdown

 Although the HSM 1 is employed in this level with the `unlock_door` subroutine present, it is not possible to simply overwrite the return address and jump there, as no user entered data is copied to the stack.
 Starting with the `login` subroutine we see the following:

-Two `0x10` bytes chunks are allocated on the heap and their respective addresses stored in registeres `r10` and `r11`.
+Two `0x10` bytes chunks are allocated on the heap and their respective addresses stored in registers `r10` and `r11`.
 ```
 463e:  3f40 1000      mov   #0x10, r15
 4642:  b012 6444      call  #0x4464 <malloc>